jejacks0n/teaspoon/README.md

 ## Fixtures

-You're free to use your own fixture library (like jasmine-jquery, which we've included as a support library), but Teabag ships with a fixture library that works with Jasmine, Mocha, and QUnit with a minimum of effort and a nice consistent API.
+You're free to use your own fixture library (like jasmine-jquery, which we've included as a support library), but Teabag ships with a fixture library that works with Jasmine, Mocha, and QUnit with a minimum of effort, has a nice consistent API, and isn't dependent on jQuery.

 The fixture path is configurable within Teabag, and the views will be rendered by a standard controller.
 This allows you to use things like RABL/JBuilder if you're building JSON, or HAML if you're building markup.
 The element that Teabag creates is "#teabag-fixtures", in case you need to access it directly -- or you can access it via `fixture.el` after loading fixtures.